XiaoxueLeng00/xiaoxueleng00.github.io/_pages/about.md

 At present, I'm working as research assistant with the supervision of [Dr. Matt Bernacki](https://ed.unc.edu/people/matt-bernacki/).

-Meanwhile, I collaborate with [Dr. Ziyi Kuang](https://www.researchgate.net/profile/Ziyi-Kuang) to explore how to use generative learning activities to help students.
-Also, I work with Guohao He to examine the effects of parental growth mindset on student's academic achievement.
+Meanwhile, I collaborate with [Dr. Ziyi Kuang](https://www.researchgate.net/profile/Ziyi-Kuang) to explore how to use generative learning activities to support learning.
+Also, I work with Guohao He to examine the effects of parental growth mindset on student's academic achievement and beliefs.

 # 🔥 News
 - *2025.04*: &nbsp;🎉🎉 A new paper has published in Learning and Instruction!!
 In this paper, we focused on the effect of instructor presence and student presence in synchronous online classes on learning.
 Click [link](https://doi.org/10.1016/j.learninstruc.2025.102131) to have a look!